nough/hassio-addons/tandoor_recipes/DOCS.md

     "externalfiles_folder": "str?" # a folder that you want to map in to tandoor.
 Not needed as /share/ and /media/ are mapped.
 This folder will be created if it doesn't already exist.
 ```
 ### Mariadb
-a popular database option in the homeassistant community is mariadb.
-This is a separate addon.
-It can be configured...
+Mariadb is a popular addon in the home assistant community, however it is not supported by the Tandoor Recipes application.

 ### Debug mode
 This is the "Environment" setting.